Special Educational Needs & Disabilities

 Our Lady School Special Educational Needs and Disability (SEND) Information Report

 Welcome to the SEND Information report for Our Lady School.
 We offer a broad and balanced curriculum, which strives to meet the needs of all children.
-All children benefit from quality teaching in the classroom, some require additional support and a few children’s needs are met through individual programmes.
-This information is put together by a group of people including the Inclusion Manager, governors, staff and parents.
+All children benefit from quality teaching in the classroom.
+Some children require additional support and a few children’s needs are met through individual programmes.
+This information is put together by a group of people including the SENCo, Head Teacher governors, staff and parents and carers.
 It is reviewed annually.

 This report tells parents what they can expect from Our Lady School regarding SEND provision.
-If you have any questions, please contact Liz Tye, Inclusion Manager on email@example.com or via the school office.
-Our SEND Governor is Joanne Chico firstname.lastname@example.org.
+If you have any questions, please contact Magda Marinho on email@example.com via the school office.
+Our SEND Governor Tony Gorton on firstname.lastname@example.org via the school office.

 What is inclusion?

-We have an Inclusion Manager who is responsible for these areas: SEND, long-term medical conditions, children with English as an Additional Language, children who receive Pupil Premium, children who are Looked After (fostered or adopted), those who are Most Able and those who have additional needs (needs which may not be diagnosed, but require additional support e.g. after a bereavement, during a separation/divorce, unexpected illness/injury, children in the Forces etc. The Inclusion Manager is the Special Educational Needs Coordinator (Senco), a member of the Senior Leadership Team and attends Governing Body meetings.
+Our Leadership Team is responsible for: SEND, long-term medical conditions, children with English as an Additional Language, children who receive Pupil Premium, children who are Looked After (fostered or adopted), those who are Most Able and those who have additional needs (needs which may not be diagnosed, but require additional support e.g. after a bereavement, during a separation/divorce, unexpected illness/injury, children in the Forces etc. The Special Educational Needs Coordinator (SENCo) is a member of the Senior Leadership Team.

 1. What should I do if I think my child may have a Special Educational Need or Disability (SEND) or the school think my child needs extra help?

 We work in partnership with our parents and carers.
 If you have any concerns about your child, please speak to your child’s teacher in the first instance.
-The class teacher supported by the Inclusion Manager will listen to you, discuss your concerns and together we will plan a way forward.
+The class teacher supported by the SENCo will listen to you, discuss your concerns and together we will plan a way forward.